In-Distribution Consistency Regularization Improves the Generalization of Quantization-Aware Training: Methodology

-We obtain an FP teacher model by utilizing EMA to the weights of the FP student.
-This ensures that the FP teacher model handles the weight oscillations phenomenon~\cite{nagel2022overcoming}; we also apply EMA to the learnable quantization parameters in the teacher model to maintain the stability of quantization parameters.
-The parameters of the teacher model are updated as follows:

-where index $t$ is the $t$-th mini-batch iteration, and $\alpha$ ($\alpha > 0$) is a smoothing weight.
-In this paper, we set $\alpha=0.999$.
-Therefore,~\eqref{eqt:ema} results in a more stable teacher model than the student model.

-Given a labeled sample $(\mathbf{x}_l,y)$ and the corresponding label $y$, as well as unlabeled sample $\mathbf{x}_u$, each sample $ \mathbf{x}$\footnote{For a labeled sample $(\mathbf{x}_l,y)$, $\mathbf{x}_u$ is equal to $\mathbf{x}_l$, if we remove the label.
-We omit the subscript if it does not confuse.} is augmented into two distinct views.
-We aim to maintain consistent predictions from the data perturbations for the same sample, thereby enhancing the generalization ability of the quantized model.
-Concretely, the augmented data in Fig.~\ref{fig:qat-kd-cr-comparision} (c) is represented as follows:
+Given a labeled sample $\boldsymbol{x}_l$ and the corresponding label $\boldsymbol y$ (an unlabeled sample is denoted as $\boldsymbol{x}_u$, if we could easily harvest the in-distribution unlabeled data), each sample $ \boldsymbol{x}$\footnote{We would omit the subscript if it does not cause possible confusion.} is augmented into two distinct views as follows:

-where $DataAug(\mathbf{x};\theta)$ is the data augmentation function controlled by the parameter $\theta$, in which $\theta$ determines the types of data augmentation (such as horizontal flip, random translation for image-based classification) and their strength (please refer Sec~\ref{sec:parameter-configuration} for details).
-The augmented samples are shown in Fig.~\ref{fig:data_example}.
-The labeled data $\mathbf{x}_l$ and the unlabeled data $\mathbf{x}_u$ are mixed into a mini-batch according to a particular proportion, such as 1:7.
+where $DataAug(\boldsymbol{x}_l;\theta)$ is the data augmentation function controlled by the parameter $\theta$ that determines the types of data augmentation (\textit{e.g.}, horizontal flip, random translation) and their strength (please refer Section~\ref{sec:parameter-configuration} for details).
+Fig.~\ref{fig:data_example} shows some images and their augmented samples.